terramate-io/terramate-docs/cli/reference/blocks/stack.md

 ### Metadata

 The stack metadata defined in the `stack` block is scoped locally to the directory where it is defined.
 You can access this metadata via the `terramate` namespace using the `terramate.stack` object.
 For example, `terramate.stack.<key>` where `<key>` is any key defined in the `stack` block.

+**Note:** Not every stack block attribute is available at runtime.
+Please refer to the [this](../variables/metadata.md#stack-metadata) page for available fields.

 ### Orchestration Behavior